Low-Tracking Home: Mats, High-Sided Boxes, and Paw Care for Cleaner Floors

 Step images showing trimming paw tufts with round-tip scissors and a gentle microfiber wipe.

 Long toe tufts act like Velcro.
-A tiny grooming habit slashes tracking without a full spa day.
+A tiny grooming habit can slash tracking without turning your week into a spa day.

 • Mini trims: snip only the fur that peeks past the paw pads.
 Use round-tip scissors; reward and stop early.
-Step-by-step here: How to Groom Your Cat.
+Step-by-step: How to Groom Your Cat.

 • Wipe & check: a damp microfiber after play or meals removes dust from paws.
 Avoid strong scents.

-• Play → meal → box: this predictable sequence reduces sprinting from box to hallway—a sneaky way to limit shake-off scatter.
-Routine tuning during busy seasons: Back-to-School Routine Shifts.
+• Play → meal → box: this predictable sequence reduces sprinting from box to hallway — a sneaky way to limit shake-off scatter.
+Routine tuning: Back-to-School Routine Shifts.

 6) Small spaces & multi-cat layouts that reduce scatter

 Layout can cut tracking by half without buying anything.
-Think runway and line of sight:
+Think runway (friction zones) and line of sight (no ambush routes).

-• Studio / one-bed: place the box so the exit steps directly onto a wide mat, then a second mat before the main walkway.
-Keep at least a few meters from food and beds.
-Small-space map ideas live in Litter Box Placement.
+• Studio / one-bed: exit steps directly onto a wide mat, then a second mat before the main walkway.
+Keep a reasonable distance from food and beds.
+Ideas: Litter Box Placement.

 • Two-story: at least one box per floor so no one sprints across the house post-use (sprinting = scatter).
-Multi-cat layouts in Multi-Cat Peace Plan.
+Multi-cat layouts: Multi-Cat Peace Plan.

-• Doors & noise: avoid slamming doors and loud appliances that make cats bolt.
-Air/door tweaks: Placement Guide.
+• Doors & noise: avoid slamming doors and loud appliances that make cats bolt; move the box route away from triggers if possible.

 7) The 5-minute weekly routine